 This 0.095 inch diameter (2.4mm), 3 pound, 685 foot spool of professional trimming line manufactured by Oregon and available from Amazon should last you years and years.
-According to Amazon, it has a high strength inner core and an outer coating to prevent welding.
+It has a high strength inner core and an outer coating to prevent welding.
 In other words it is less likely to stick as it unwinds from the spool.
 The square edges also improve cutting efficiency compared to standard round profile type.

 Check your trimmer to see whether it is compatible with this diameter line.